 Newport Harbor and the bustling waterfront/wharf area lie 3-4 blocks down the hill from the Yankee Peddler Inn.
 There you’ll find numerous restaurants, shops and an endless supply of local color.

-Newport has one of the finest natural harbors on the east coast of the United States.
-In early American history, this was one of the five leading colonial ports, along with Boston, New York, Philadelphia and Charleston.
-Hundreds of "tall ships" lined the docks and shoreline at any given time.
+Newport, Rhode Island, has one of the finest natural harbors on the east coast of the United States.
+In early American history, this was one of the five leading colonial ports along with Boston, New York, Philadelphia and Charleston.
+Hundreds of “tall ships” lined the docks and shoreline at any given time.

-Newport's role as a shipping and commercial center never recovered after British occupation during the Revolutionary War, but its maritime prominence was re-awakened in the mid-1800s, when wealthy families from New York and Philadelphia rediscovered the City-by-the-Sea and began building "summer cottages" on Bellevue Avenue and Ocean Drive.
+Newport’s role as a shipping and commercial center never recovered after British occupation during the Revolutionary War, but its maritime prominence was re-awakened in the mid-1800s, when wealthy families from New York and Philadelphia rediscovered the City-by-the-Sea and began building summer cottages — what we now call the Newport Mansions — on Bellevue Avenue and Ocean Drive.
 Many of these families enjoyed yachting in Newport Harbor as well.